LTNEW52/Cyber-Security-Project/README.md

 1. 03 April 2025

-Starting our project.
-Have a outline for the project, lets see how much we can progress!
+Starting my project.
+Have a outline for the project, lets see how much I can progress!
 Forgot many things about web programming, This project is going to be a good way to revise them!

 So generating the AES key was simpler but took many time because I overly complicated it.
 I was trying to convert 16 length letter to 16 length number, with double transposition and etc.